 But my dream was to pen a novel.
 I wrote a “learner novel” which now rests in my filing cabinet.
 Encouragement from a leading literary agent and my writing critique group led me to write a second one.
 That manuscript was short-listed for the Debut Dagger in 2009 and later for the 2012 Unhanged Arthur Ellis award.

 My odyssey to publication is a story in itself: I give regular talks about it to inspire other emerging writers.
 Seraphim Editions published my debut novel, Windigo Fire, in September 2014.
 It received glowing reviews from the Globe and Mail and was one of Huffington Post Canada’s choices as a Book for Book Clubs.
 To be short-listed for the 2015 Arthur Ellis Award for Best First Novel was my dream come true!

 I would not have hung in there without the friendship and support of my two literary critique groups.
 In 2013, we linked up to form The Mesdames of Mayhem, an autonomous collective of 15 established Canadian crime writers.
-Carrick Publishing has released two collections of our stories, Thirteen and 13 O’clock.
+Carrick Publishing has released three collections of our stories, Thirteen , 13 O’clock and 13 Claws.
 Three stories in Thirteen were finalists for the Derringer and Arthur Ellis awards for best short story.
 And my story, Glow Grass, in 13 O’clock was nominated for the Arthur Ellis Award for Best Novella.